- Director's Welcome

-There will be two mandatory international student orientations organized by the IBT LLM program and the International Student and Scholar Services Orientation.
+There will be two mandatory international student orientations hosted by the Graduate Legal Studies and International Student and Scholar Services Orientation.

 Please see instructions below.
 All required documentation must be received by the matriculation term application deadline found here.

 Please adhere to these dates.
 Even if all other application materials have been received on time, missing immigration documents may result in a delay of I-20 and Visa issuance, preventing applicant from being allowed to matriculate in the desired term.

-The IBT LLM program is intended to be completed in one year (over two consecutive semesters), with 24 credits minimum and 28 credit maximum.
+The IBT LLM program is intended to be completed in one year (over two consecutive semesters), with 24 credits minimum and 30 credit maximum.
 Certain exceptions may be made for part-time enrollment.
-An international student must be enrolled in at least 8 credits per term to maintain his/her Visa eligibility.
-The IBT LLM Progam Manager will act as a liason on behalf of the admitted applicant and the Office of International Student and Scholar Services
+An international student must be enrolled in at least 9 credits per term to maintain his/her Visa eligibility.

 What is an I-20?